 When you think "six wheeler", most tend to picture a tractor trailer truck or cab.
 Blast Charge is totally different however.
 He has six wheels, but he is more of a desert camo destruction vehicle.
-His color scheme is mostly a dull metallic silver, vacume metallized light copper and beige.
+His color scheme is mostly a dull metallic silver, vacuum metallized light copper and beige.
 His hubcaps and missiles are red, while his driver/passenger seat windows are translucent green.
-Red camoflague markings adorn the entire vehicle mode from front to back.
-The colors blend very nicely
+Red camoflauge markings adorn the entire vehicle mode from front to back.
+The colors blend very nicely together.

 Blast Charge's detail level is great.
 From the face like driver/passenger seat windows and front grill arrangement to the armored hubcaps on his rear wheels - Blast Charge looks like one mean machine.
 The vehicle mode also manages to look rugged and blocky without losing the elegance of a futuristic looking machine.